yugonline/grind_review_bot/DEPLOY.md

 - The bot stores data in a SQLite database, which is perfect for personal/small Discord servers
 - Each user's problems are stored separately by their Discord ID
+- Commands only work in the designated #review_log channel (configured via review_channel_id)
+- Only members of your server can use the commands (private bot functionality)
 - The daily review scheduler will send reminders at the configured time
+- The bot can tag everyone in the designated channel for reviews
 - The bot is designed to be per-server, not public, so your LeetCode progress is private

 ## Security Notes